 Topamax (topiramate) is a brand-name drug that’s prescribed for migraine headaches and certain kinds of seizures.
 Topamax comes as oral tablets and capsules filled with sprinkles.
 It’s typically taken once or twice daily.

-Topamax (topiramate) is a prescription brand-name medication.
-It’s approved by the Food and Drug Administration (FDA) to treat the following conditions in adults and in children ages 2 years and older:
+Topamax is FDA-approved to treat the following in adults and children ages 2 years and older:

 - partial-onset seizures

 - seizures due to Lennox-Gastaut syndrome